-A nurse or other trained health professional will give you or your child this medicine.
+A nurse or other trained health professional will give you or your child this medicine in a medical facility.
 It is given through a needle placed into one of your veins.
 It must be given slowly, so the needle will have to remain in place for at least 60 minutes.
 The infusion will be given every 2 weeks.

 This medicine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Your doctor may give you other medicines (eg, allergy medicine, fever medicine) before the first 4 infusions of this medicine to prevent unwanted effects.

 It is very important that your doctor check your or your child's progress closely and at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.